Hindi New Year

-Nava Varsha or Hindi New Year is celebrated on the first day of the month of Chaithra (March/April) in Shukla Paksha (waxing moon phase).
+Nava Varsha or Hindi New Year is celebrated on the first day of Chaithra (March/April) in Shukla Paksha (waxing moon phase).
 The New Year day in the month of Chaitra marks the beginning of the first Navaratri period in the year, culminating on the ninth day called Naumi when Bhagawan Sri Ram appeared in the Treta Yuga.
-It is observed as a special time, auspicious for prayer, fasting, japa, and other spiritual activities.
+It is a special time, auspicious for prayer, fasting, japa, and other spiritual activities.

 Significance of the festival to Hinduism

-This day carries special importance for Hindus since it is regarded as the day on which Lord Brahma created the Universe.
+This day carries special importance for Hindus since it is regarded as the day when Lord Brahma created the Universe.

 How to observe/practice

 Families and extended families gather together to enjoy sumptuous feasts which are satvik (free of meat and meat products).
-In many homes the New Year day begins with ritual showers with oil, followed by prayers.
-As the first day of the New Year it assumes great auspiciousness, being observed religiously with pomp and colourful festivities.
+In many homes, New Year’s day begins with ritual showers with oil, followed by prayers.
+The first day of the New Year assumes great auspiciousness, being observed religiously with pomp and colourful festivities.
 It is an occasion for thanksgiving to God as Creator and Sustainer.
-The devotee prays for a successful and prosperous new year for all.
+The devotee prays for a prosperous new year for all.

 Synonyms between major Indian languages